Champa: Champa at its height

 Several granite tablets and inscriptions from My Son, Tra Kieu, Hue, Khanh Hoa dated 653–687 report a Cham king named Jaya Prakāśadharma who ascended the throne of Champa as Vikrantavarman I (r.
 653–686).
 Prakāśadharma had thorough knowledge of Sanskrit learning, Sanskrit literature, and Indian cosmology.
 He authorized many constructions of religious sanctuaries at My Son and several building projects throughout the kingdom, laying down the foundations for the Champa art and architectural styles.
-He also sent many embassies regularly to the Tang Empire and neighboring Khmer.
+He also sent many embassies regularly to the Tang Empire and neighbouring Khmer.
 The Chinese reckoned Champa during the 7th century as the chief tributary state of the South, on par with the Korean kingdoms of Koguryŏ in the Northeast and Baekje in the East – "though the latter was rivaled by Japan."

 Southeast Asia c.
-800 CE.
-Champa situating between major medieval trade routes in Southeast Asia through the South China Sea.
+800. Champa situating between major medieval trade routes in Southeast Asia through the South China Sea.

-Between the 7th to 10th centuries CE, the Cham polities rose to become a naval power; as Cham ports attracted local and foreign traders, Cham fleets also controlled the trade in spices and silk in the South China Sea, between China, the Indonesian archipelago and India.
+Between the 7th to 10th centuries AD, the Cham polities rose to become a naval power; as Cham ports attracted local and foreign traders, Cham fleets also controlled the trade in spices and silk in the South China Sea, between China, the Indonesian archipelago and India.
 They supplemented their income from the trade routes not only by exporting ivory and aloe, but also by engaging in piracy and raiding.
 However, the rising influence of Champa caught the attention of a neighbouring thalassocracy that considered Champa as a rival, the Javanese (Javaka, probably refers to Srivijaya, ruler of the Malay Peninsula, Sumatra and Java).
 In 767, the Tonkin coast was raided by a Javanese fleet (Daba) and Kunlun pirates, Champa was subsequently assaulted by Javanese or Kunlun vessels in 774 and 787.
 In 774 an assault was launched on Po-Nagar in Nha Trang where the pirates demolished temples, while in 787 an assault was launched on Virapura, near Phan Rang.
 The Javanese invaders continued to occupy southern Champa coastline until being driven off by Indravarman I (r.
 787–801) in 799.